how-to-work-from-home/powershell/README.md

 # PowerShell Read Me Page

-In the Wiki page, you will find the PowerShell scripts I used in the videos.
+Welcome!
+In the [Wiki page](https://github.com/how-to-work-from-home/powershell/wiki), you will find the PowerShell scripts I used in the videos.